dcooney/react-npm-starter/README.md

 ### Example Package

-In the `src/lib` directory of the project is the `Example` component that is included with this starter.
-This component is a simple HTML button component that is intended to be distributed as a package on npm.
+In the `src/lib` directory of the project is an `Example` component that is included with this starter.
+The `Example` component is a simple HTML button that is intended to be distributed as a package on npm.

 Go ahead and rename this component or create an entirely new component.
-This will be the main component used for distribution so add component logic and functionality to this entry point.
+This will be the main component used for distribution, so add all the component logic and functionality to this entry point.

 #### Testing

 The `App.tsx` file found in the root of the `src` directory is used for testing the functionality of the distributed component/package.

-Modify this file to import your component as you would any other React component.
+Modify this file to import your component as you would any other React component and continue building out the package.

-Read more about [Package Testing](#compile-package) below.
+Read more about [Package Testing](#compiling) below.

 ### Package.json